madhurijetty/KBS_TermProject/README.md

 - Develop an initial idea of possible associations amongst the predictors, as well as between the predictors and the target variable.

 #### C. Preprocessing Phase
-- In this phase, First we try to find out which columns has null values in the dataset.
+- In this phase, Firstly we checked for the missing values in the dataset and we found out that out of 18 columns 12 columns have the     missing/null values.
+- Before fixing the missing values, we looked for the number of categorical and numerical variables in the dataset and found out that     most of the variables are categorical (13 categorical, 5 numerical ).
-- Then we  fill the missing values of the columns in the dataset.
+- Since most of the columns are categorical, we replaced the missing values with suitable values according to the domain of the           variable by using fillna() function.
-- We also look for outliers and try to remove them.
+- We have also dropped some of the columns such as "salary_range", "company_profile", and "benefits" as these colomns mostly have         missing values.
+Hence, they won't make any impact on predictions.
-- After that we check the correlation between the features (columns) to find out the most relevant features for the prediction.
+- After that we have performed the visualization on our cleaned and pre-processed data to check the behaviour/trend of different           columns.
 - Download the fake_job_postings.ipynb Notebook to have a clear idea on the preprocessing done.

 ### 3. Dashboard for Users and Dashboard for Data Engineers